leonardromano/GalaxySimulationAnalysis/README.md

 3. hdf5

-My Bachelor's thesis in which the code is described in detail will be uploaded soon.
+A detailled description can be found in my Bachelor's thesis, which is also available here.